 Held within the collections of this genealogy site you will find family trees, archival records, family pictures, indexes, old books and newspapers.

 There are nearly 3 million collections for you to sift through.
-Actually I don’t expect you to sift through all that, but you can see that you definitely have a lot of useful material that you can utilize.
+Actually, I don’t expect you to sift through all that, but you can see that you have a lot of useful material that you can utilize.

-The bulk of this section are the archival records, which include birth, marriage and death records.
+The bulk of this section is the archival records, which include birth, marriage, and death records.

 Cemetery Graves Photos

-One interesting, and maybe overlooked, resource for the family historian are graves.
+One interesting, and maybe overlooked, resource for the family historian is graves.
 You can find a lot of clues about your ancestry through the details that are inscribed on a tombstone.

 This section of the site is only available for Premium members I’m afraid, but it is a useful resource for you if you have hit a brick wall in your genealogy research.

 The site also offers an app that you can use on your smartphone, (iPhone or Android supported).

 Through the app, you can view your family tree, even if you are not online.